-How to Build a 4K Video Editing Custom Computer
+How to Build a Computer for 4K or 8K Video Editing

-That's why the least-expensive way to get a PC powerful enough for serious 4K video editing almost always is to build it yourself; and it's why when I found myself in need of such a machine, that's what I did.
+That's why the least-expensive way to get a PC powerful enough for serious 4K video editing and content creation almost always is to buy the parts and provide your own labor.
+It's also why when I found myself in need of such a machine, that's exactly what I did.

 Enabling Hardware Encoding on Magix Video Pro X

-As mentioned, the requirement that complicated this build was that Magix Video Pro X (and its consumer-grade sibling Magix Video Edit Pro) requires an Intel GPU for hardware encoding.
+As I mentioned, one specialized requirement that determined the build of my video-editing computer was that Magix Video Pro X (and its less-expensive sibling Magix Video Edit Pro) requires an Intel GPU for hardware encoding.
 If the machine doesn't have one, it can still encode; but the rendering process will take as much as ten times as long.
-The machine therefore had to be designed around an Intel processor with integrated graphics.

 The only catch to using a dummy plug is that if you're also using a discrete video card (which obviously would be the case if you're dummying the integrated graphics), then you have to get into BIOS and configure the system to use the add-in card as the first boot display.
 Otherwise, the default is usually to use the integrated GPU if the system detects a monitor connected to it (which it will if the dummy plug is installed).